 Rothenburg is the ultimate stop for souvenir shopping.
-The town has dozens of shops filled to the brim with German souvenirs; from beer steins, to Christmas ornaments to cuckoo clocks.
+There are dozens of shops throughout the town which are filled to the brim with German souvenirs; from beer steins, to Christmas ornaments and cuckoo clocks.

 You can buy Christmas decorations and visit the Christmas museum year round in Rothenburg, but during the month of December, they really get into the holiday spirit.
 The Christmas Market is a 500 year tradition that townspeople claim has barely changed since the 1500’s.
 Drink mulled wine while taking in the festive winter wonderland that Rothenburg transforms into during their favorite time of year.

 Christmas Market Dates November 30th – December 23